 Discuss 10 CFR 50.59 modification process and the requirements of Generic Letter 95-02 "Use of NUMARC/EPRI Report TR-102348, Guideline on Licensing Digital Upgrades relevance to instrumentation and control and applicability to digital instrumentation and control.

-Discuss why plants are converting from analog to digital and the benefits/concerns that stem from the design characteristics specific to digital electronics. (-02)
+Discuss why plants are converting from analog to digital and the benefits/concerns that stem from the design characteristics specific to digital electronics.
+(GL 95-02)

 Be familiar with and discuss some of the more recent modifications and upgrades at nuclear power plants.